-1. Takes note of the consolidated report of the Secretary-General and the United Nations High Commissioner for Human Rights, which provides information on the activities undertaken by the Office of the United Nations High Commissioner for Human Rights relating to the promotion and realization of the right to development;
+1. Takes note of the consolidated report of the Secretary-General and the United Nations High Commissioner for Human Rights concerning the promotion and realization of the right to development;

 2. Recognizes the significance of all the events held to commemorate the twenty-fifth anniversary of the Declaration on the Right to Development, including the panel discussion on the theme "The way forward in the realization of the right to development: between policy and practice", held during the eighteenth session of the Human Rights Council;